Call Sales: (866) 382-5932, option 2

 — Bruce Fillpot, CFO, Santa Rosa Medical Clinic

 Village Family Clinic & Wellness Center is a primary care micro-practice with around 1,000 patients.
-Kristina Garrido, ARNP, is the owner and solo primary care provider who delivers excellent medical and emotional care to her patients and has developed a very loyal patient base.
+Kristina Garrido, ARNP, is the owner and solo primary care clinician who delivers excellent medical and emotional care to her patients and has developed a very loyal patient base.
 She sees patients of all ages and often cares for entire families.